paolostivanin/old-blog/_drafts/2016-03-26-intro-and-selection-sort.md

 ---
 comments: true
-date: 2016-03-26
+date: 2016-04-06
 layout: post
 title: '[ADS] Brute Force approach and Selection Sort'
-subtitle: 'In this blog post it will be explained what the brute force approach is, which algorithms and data structures use it and, lastly, the algorithm called Selection Sort will be explained'
+subtitle: 'Brute Force approach and Selection Sort algorithm explained'
 ---

 It has been a long time since my last article but (finally!)
 I have found some time to write again.
 Some days ago I thought: "I'd like to brush up my algorithms and data structures knowledge so why not to write a post about every argument I will review"?
 And here I am, writing the first of a (very) long series of articles about this interesting and (super) important topic.
 What am I going to cover during the next weeks/months is written below.
 Of course, I will update the following schedule before finishing the last argument ;-)

-#TODO complete me with data structures
 * Brute Force:
     * Introduction + Selection Sort
     * Bubble Sort